carlosfrias/apigee-opdk-playbook-single-region/README-upgrade.md

 # Upgrading Apigee Edge

-The upgrade-edge.yml will perform an upgrade of Apigee Edge.
+The playbook `upgrade-edge.yml` will perform an upgrade of Apigee Edge.
 Edge 4.16.xx is supported for upgrade through Edge 4.18.01.

+## Usage
-The upgrade process will be engaged when you invoke `ansible-playbook update-edge.yml`.
+The upgrade process will be engaged when you invoke the playbook like this:

-The upgrade process will be looking for two variables.
+    ansible-playbook update-edge.yml

+Please note that the variables below need to be set either upon invocation of the playbook or by updating your custom-properties.yml

 ## Variables Used
 | Variable Name | Value | Description |